The Via Francigena in Tuscany: A Walk for the senses

 Every day of our lives, we are exposed to external stimulation.
 We wake up to the sound of an alarm clock, a ringtone or the song chosen by some radio DJ to tease our last minutes of sleep and see the hustle and bustle of daily life unravel in front of our eyes.
-After our daily routine, we frantically set out to please our senses by watching our favourite show, feast on a healthy dinner or the sneaky take-away or by simply feeling the sheets roll over us before repeating the process all over again in a matter of hours.
+After our daily routine, we frantically set out to please our senses by watching our favourite show, feast on a healthy dinner or a sneaky takeaway or simply feeling the sheets roll over us before repeating the process all over again in a matter of hours.

 As the proverb goes, a change is as good as a rest and, strongly determined to give all my senses a well-deserved change, I made my way to an early flight into Pisa airport, ready for my adventure under the Tuscan sun but the chilly and humid Irish weather somehow managed to get in my suitcase and travelled all the way with me to a rather gloomy San Miniato.
 Worry not, the bad weather was not there to stay, at least for a while and I set out to experience the Via Francigena in Tuscany.

 Being a Spanish man, I could not find a better way to start my holidays than the smell of fresh coffee and pastries in the breakfast room.
 I close my eyes so as to not interrupt my nose from this moment of magic and the smell of salami and cheeses flooding your nostrils lets you know that the feast is about to commence.